Open Bible Data Home About News OET Key

 lily

-A lily is a type of flower.
-If your readers would not be familiar with this type of flower, you could use the name of something similar in your area or you could use a more general term.
-Alternate translation: “a flower of”
+The Hebrew word that the ULT translates as lily is a type of flower which grows as a wildflower.
+If your readers would not be familiar with this type of flower, you could use the name of something similar in your area, or you could use a more general term.
+Alternate translation: “a wildflower of”

 BI Sng 2:1 ©